Travel guide

 Google Maps Offline: the advanced backpacker's trick

 WhatsApp by default uploads and downloads photos in high quality.
-Go to Settings → Storage and data → Media auto-download → set it to "Low" for mobile data.
+Go to Settings → Storage and data → Media upload quality → set it to "Data saver" for mobile network.
 You'll use 3–4 times less data without losing readability.

 6. Connectivity checklist before backpacking